radi0sus/xyz2tab/README.md

 - `-sde`, optional:  descending alphabetical sort of elements
 - `-ic` `atoms`, optional: include contacts of named atoms, e.g. `-ic O10 O11`, include the distance O10-O11, also include the angles X-O10-O11 and X-O11-O10.
 Input of more than two atoms is possible, e.g. `-ic O10 O11 O12`
 - `-r` `N`, increase the covalent radii by `N` %, e.g.  `-r 20.1`, increase the covalent radii by 20.1 %.
 The default `N` is `11.15` %.
 The covalent radii used for the calculation of the bond length (bond length of A-B = rA + rB) is given in the last column of the summary table (`Cov. radius +`).
-- `-v`, optional:  include two more tables (tables with general bond lengths and angles.)
+- `-v`, optional:  include two more tables (tables with general bond lengths and angles)

 ## Statistics
 Statistics are derived from the values of the bonding parameters.